Maximising Your Knowledge Base: Essential Tips and Best Practices

 1. How do I maintain clarity in complex technical instructions for my knowledge base?

 Maintaining clarity in the resource pages is a must, otherwise, it defeats the purpose of a knowledge base.
-To bring clarity to your content pages, make sure the text is structured, optimised for SEO and readability, logically sound, and written in a lucid language.
+To bring clarity to your content pages, make sure the text has logical flow, concise language and readability.
 Lastly, it is important to understand the audience for whom the resource page is meant, and streamlining the text accordingly is always a plus.

 2. Can a knowledge base increase employee efficiency?

 Yes, a knowledge base can certainly increase employee efficiency.
 The internal knowledge base instantly guides the employee on the steps to be followed in a particular scenario.
-Thus, there is hardly any need for consultation with a senior, effectively reducing the troubleshooting process and the turnaround time.
+Thus, there is hardly any need for consultation with a senior, effectively reducing turnaround times and dependency on managers.

 3. How do I achieve cost-cutting through a good knowledge base?

 A good knowledge base will gradually help you reduce the number of tickets raised every day for service requests.
-Your customers will be used to self-troubleshooting their issues, allowing you to bank on fewer customer service personnel, thus saving a considerable amount of salary annually.
+Your customers will be used to self-troubleshooting their issues, allowing you to bank on fewer customer service personnel, thus saving a considerable amount significant annual savings.

 Our data-